chase0aks/Voice-Controlled-Car/README.md

 - A Raspberry Pi with the WiringPi library installed.
 - A microphone connected to the Raspberry Pi.
 - The PocketSphinx library installed on the Raspberry Pi.
-- Four GPIO pins on the Raspberry Pi connected to the RC car's motor controller.
+- Servo motors connected to the Raspberry Pi for controlling the robot car.

 ## Dependencies